School Highlights

 What is Instituto Tecnologico de Puerto Rico-Recinto De Guayama's ranking?

-Instituto Tecnologico de Puerto Rico-Recinto De Guayama ranks among the top 20% of community college in Puerto Rico for: Least expensive tuition and Average community college minority breakdown.
+Instituto Tecnologico de Puerto Rico-Recinto De Guayama ranks among the top 20% of community college in Puerto Rico for: Least expensive tuition, Diversity in US community colleges and Average community college minority breakdown.

 Recent Articles